 It’s the American Dream to own and grow your own business.
-Whether you’re already flourishing or just getting started, launching a company requires a lot of work.
-Having a great idea, product, or service is perfect for establishing the foundation, but how do you take things to the next level?
-To help you turn a profit and keep your start-up in business, here are a few things to remember.
+But, whether you’re already flourishing or just getting started, launching a company requires a lot of work and resources.
+Of course, having a great idea, product, or service is perfect for establishing the foundation, but how do you take things to the next level?
+To help you turn a business success into a profit and keep your start-up in business, here are a few things to remember.

-- Establish your brand.
+- Establish your brand and niche.
 Your brand is more than just your logo and products.
-It’s the all-around experience that each of your customers enjoys when dealing with your business.
-While it may include some of the visual and tangible aspects of your company, it’s just as much an attitude about how things are done.
-If you don’t have a mission statement thought up, now is a great time to establish one.
+It’s the all-around experience that each of your potential customers enjoys when dealing with your business.
+Focus on customer service and the customer’s needs for new opportunities and new products.
+While it may include some of your company’s visual and tangible aspects, it’s just as much an attitude about how things are done.
+If you don’t have a marketing plan or mission statement thought up, now is a great time to establish one.

 - Put in the hard work.
 When starting a small business, be there.
 Your customers need to see the face behind the company.
 This keeps the staff motivated and provides a structured environment.
 While it is important for your business to function on its own, find a balance between being present and trusting your employees without you.

 The executives at Charter Capital have provided financial solutions to business owners since the 1980s.
 By shortening the business cash-flow cycle, they are able to help small businesses turn profits much faster.
 Invoice factoring is key to growing your company and keeping it profitable.
-To find out how Charter Capital can keep you in business, visit www.chartercapitalusa.com.
+To find out how Charter Capital can help grow your small business, visit www.chartercapitalusa.com.